Today, the linguistic formula “Have X [some work tool] - Will Y [do something]” is firmly cemented into our language.

 This term, coined by economist Glen Whitman in 2004 in an exchange on the Language Log weblog, is applied to well-known clichés or “phrasal templates” that are recycled in multiple ways with varying words.

-Have Gun – Will Travel starred Richard Boone as the main character, Paladin.
-Yep, just Paladin – period.
-One name.
+The television show Have Gun – Will Travel starred Richard Boone as the main character, Paladin.

-Paladin was what might be called a problem solving consultant, though most people thought of him as a professional gunfighter for hire.
+Paladin was what could be called a problem solving consultant, though most people thought of him as a professional gunfighter for hire.

-That’s where people could contact him, as noted in his enigmatic business card, which had the image of a chess knight (a.k.a. a paladin) and the words:
+That’s where people could contact him, as noted in his enigmatic business card, which also had the image of a chess knight, along with the memorable words:

-Here are some of the other famous quotes and phrases linked to SEPTEMBER 14:
+Here are some of the other famous quotes and phrases linked to the date SEPTEMBER 14:

 • “Life Is Just A Bowl Of Cherries.” - Hit song from the stage show George White’s Scandals of 1931, which opened at the Apollo Theatre in New York City on September 14, 1931.

 • “There is no right to strike against the public safety by anybody, anywhere, any time.” - President Calvin Coolidge, in a famous telegram about the Boston police strike that he sent to Samuel Gompers, President of the American Federation of Labor, on September 14, 1919.

 • “Say It loud: ‘I’m Black and I'm Proud’” - Hit song by James Brown, which entered Billboard’s Hot 100 singles chart on September 14, 1968.